Fiesta San Antonio

-Fiesta San Antonio (or simply "Fiesta") is an annual festival held in April in San Antonio, Texas, and is the city's signature event (along with some events held in the following surrounding cities: Boerne, Schertz, Windcrest, Balcones Heights, and Alamo Heights) since 1891.
-The festival, also known as the Battle of Flowers, commemorates of the Battle of the Alamo, which took place in San Antonio, and the Battle of San Jacinto, which led to Texas' independence from Mexico in April 1836.
+Fiesta San Antonio (or simply Fiesta) has been since its 1891 inception an annual festival held in April in San Antonio, Texas.
+It is the city's signature event, along with some events held in the neighboring cities (Boerne, Schertz, Windcrest, Balcones Heights, and Alamo Heights).
+The festival, also known as the Battle of Flowers, commemorates the Battle of the Alamo, which took place in San Antonio, and the Battle of San Jacinto, which led to Texas' independence from Mexico in April 1836.

 Fiesta is the city's biggest festival, with an economic impact of $340 million for the city.
 More than three million people take part, in more than 100 events that take place all over the city and beyond.

 History

-The festival began in 1891, when local women decorated carriages, baby buggies and bicycles with live flowers, met in front of the Alamo, and threw flowers at one another, thus inspiring the name "Battle of Flowers."
+The festival began in 1891, when local women decorated carriages, baby buggies, and bicycles with live flowers and threw flowers at one another, thus inspiring the name "Battle of Flowers."
 Soon, other activities were added to the flower parade, including balls, parties and a carnival.
 The celebration's name changed over the years from Carnival to Spring Carnival to Fiesta San Jacinto and, in 1960, to Fiesta San Antonio.

 The Battle of Flowers Parade Association began crowning a Carnival Queen in 1895.
 In 1909, local businessman John Carrington established The Order of the Alamo with the purpose of crowning a queen, a princess and 24 duchesses — 12 from San Antonio and 12 from out of town.
 Coronations of local "royalty", a carnival and other activities became the forerunners of today's fiesta.

 In 2016, Fiesta celebrated its 125th birthday with special events and ceremony.

+From 1989 to 2002 and in later years as an alternate, the San Antonio Spurs used a "fiesta logo" in tribute to the Fiesta.